Amsterdam, Hamburg and Oslo

 Highlights of any visit here include the elegant Royal Palace and the Viking Ship Museum, boasting amongst other exhibits, two Viking ships that are over 1,000 years old.
 During the summer, you can also relax on one of the lovely beaches in the Oslofjord or sit and people watch at a café, with some of the world’s best coffee.

-Your holiday comes to an end today as you enjoy a last morning in Oslo before making your way to Oslo Gardermoen Airport for your flight back to the UK.
+Your holiday comes to an end today as you enjoy a last morning in Oslo before making your way to Oslo Gardermoen Airport for your flight back to the UK (not included).
 If you would prefer to return to the UK by rail and/ or ferry instead, we can certainly help with this.
 Just let us know when you enquire.

 Typical hotels on this itinerary